 We have listened to our patient’s concerns and frustrations regarding the current Emergency Surgery.
 This surgery was introduced in answer to patient’s requests for more pre bookable appointments to be made available.
 We accept that, despite a promising start, this system is now not working as we had hoped.
-Therefore, following much discussion we will be introducing an alternative system from 1st May 2019.
-From Wednesday 1st May there will be a number of appointments available each morning for patients who wish to turn up at the practice from 8.30am to sit and wait to see a doctor.
+Therefore, following much discussion we will be introducing an alternative system, from Wednesday 1st May there will be a number of appointments available each morning for patients who wish to turn up at the practice from 8.30am to sit and wait to see a doctor.

 PLEASE NOTE: The number of patients we can see in this surgery will be capped each day depending on the number of doctors available.

 These appointments will be available for routine or urgent problems.